Fairlop

-As well as residential areas, the district includes farmland, woodland and recreational facilities such as Fairlop Waters and Redbridge Sports Centre.
-The area, which has its own tube station, is located 11 miles north-east of Charing Cross.
+As well as its residential areas, the district includes farmland, woodland and recreational facilities such as Fairlop Waters and Redbridge Sports Centre.
+The area, which has a tube station, is located 11 miles north-east of Charing Cross.

 The area takes its name from the Fairlop Oak, a large tree, which once stood in the area, which was then part of Hainault Forest.
+The area was historically famous for the Fairlop Fair, a long-standing East End institution.
+The festival which would grow to last for a full week per year, drew crowds of up to 300,000, mainly from the East End of London.